 A Bachelor's Degree in Ireland will take either 3 or 4 years to complete, depending on where you choose to study.
 You may wish to keep this in mind if you are thinking about taking a postgraduate course after your undergraduate degree.
 With a Bachelor's degree in Ireland, it is also possible to complete a 4-year integrated Masters course in some certain subjects.
 This is particularly true if you wish to study science or engineering.

 requirements too.
-The best thing to do is to contact the university you wish to attend, or visit their website, to find out what their specific requirements are.
+The best thing to do is to contact the university you wish to attend or visit their website.
+To find out what their specific requirements are.

 for your own qualifications, to see if you are eligible to study in Ireland.
 We will also tell you if there are any preliminary foundation courses you may be required to take first.
-Talk to our advisors today on 0161 233 4295 and we’ll provide all of the information you need to get started.
+Talk to our advisors today on 0161 233 4295.
+We’ll provide all of the information you need to get started.